 You can also write a script to do agricultural stress analysis using the AgriculturalStressClassification task.

-When using the Agricultural Stress Tool, it is best to create a mask to separate crop varieties, and process each crop type individually.
+When using the Agricultural Stress Analysis tool, it is best to create a mask to separate crop varieties, and process each crop type individually.
 Because different crop types have different phenological cycles, canopy closure characteristics, and vegetative properties, the signals within and between crop types may be confused.
 If masking the different crop types is not feasible, carefully analyze the results.
 Compare only the results from one crop type to other results from the same crop type.
 Results from different crop types are not comparable.

-1. From the Toolbox, select Spectral > Vegetation > Agricultural Stress Vegetation Analysis.
+1. From the Toolbox, select Spectral > Vegetation > Agricultural Stress Analysis.
 The Agricultural Stress Classification dialog appears.

 2. Select an input raster, perform optional spatial and spectral subsetting and/or masking, then click OK.